7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Per-grow costs:

-Note: Silicone method becomes more economical after just 2-3 grows since the medium is reusable.
+Note: Silicone method becomes more economical after just 2 to 3 grows since the medium is reusable for 20 to 30+ cycles.

 Troubleshooting Common Issues